 - 25% of that is 405 calories which is 101 grams of protein (because each gram of protein is 4 calories)

 PS – if all this feels like too much math, just track your food on myfitnesspal.com and it will do the math for you.
 Easy peasy.
+You can also follow this video tutorial below:

 Where to Start Counting Macros for Weight Loss?